MidnattLantern/social_frames/readme.md

 The sites initially rendered as functions, but was replaced with classes

 Inputs for adding and editing items are handled with crispy forms

+Cloudyboard use Pillow to handle sketch uploading and Cloudinary to store the sketches